setaniel/timeShift/README.md

 # timeShift

-Own project, for the sake of experience and pleasure
+Own project, for the sake of experience and fun

 to-do list,
 "pomodoro" working,